mugenis18/oracle_pdb_ass_II_29021_Sonia/README.md

 ## Description

+This task demonstrated database lifecycle management by:

-- Created temporary PDB
+- Creating a temporary pluggable database
-- Verified existence
+- Verifying its existence
+- Closing the database
-- Deleted PDB including datafiles
+- Dropping the database including datafiles
-- Confirmed deletion
+- Confirming successful deletion

 ## Evidence